Bork0038/lua-pack/README.md

 # lua-pack

-lua-pack is an advanced lua bundler written in js that makes working on large scale projects easy and fast.
+lua-pack is an advanced lua bundler made for lua 5.1+ written in js that makes working on large scale projects easy and fast.

 # features